RobDickinson/supertanker/README.md

 ## Running With Custom Settings

 Every [configuration option](https://go2docs.graylog.org/current/setting_up_graylog/server.conf.html) for Graylog server can be set through
 [environment variable](https://docs.docker.com/reference/cli/docker/container/run/#env) parameters passed to `docker run`.
 This makes it easy to try out SMTP alerting and other configurations without connecting a bash shell or editing files on the container.

-Each environment variable should be formatted as `-e GRAYLOG_[name]="[value]"` where `name` is in upper case. `GRAYLOG_PASSWORD_SECRET` is a good example to copy and paste from the standard `docker run` command above.
+Each environment variable should be formatted as `-e GRAYLOG_[name]="[value]"` where `name` is in upper case.

 ## Using a Bash Shell